← Back to app

 Two charts help you understand your result better:

-In the “Individual shots” section you see each shot on its own: a mini target shows the position, along with the ring score and the Teiler.
+In the “Shot Breakdown” section you see each shot on its own: a mini target card shows the position, along with the ring score and the Teiler.
 This lets you review every shot in detail.

 Reverse shot order